joehiggitt/offside-detector/README.md

 This README provides instructions on how to install and use the offside detector.

+## Report & Screencast
+In addition to writing the project code, this project involved writing a 10,000 word report and an 8 minute video explaining the project.
+The report has been included in this repository (under `offside-detector/Report.pdf`).
+Both the report and screencast can also be accessed through the following link: https://1drv.ms/f/s!Ast9SE_pAWg69AaCPK7Xhe58O0f7?e=eeohWP.

 ## Version
 This tool is currently at version 1.0.